dmbarbour/glas/docs/GlasNamespaces.md

 For persistence, we must assign stable names to these thunks.
 In general, this could be a secure hash of everything potentially contributing to a given computation, e.g. code, arguments, perhaps compiler version (e.g. for built-ins).
 Unfortunately, it's easy to accidentally depend on irrelevant things, or to miss some implicit dependencies.
 To mitigate this, we must enable programmers to annotate code with a proposed stable-name generator.

 Whether we persist the *value* of a thunk may be heuristic, e.g. based on the relative size of that value and the estimated cost to recompute it.
 It's best to store small values with big compute costs, naturally.
-Like 42.
 For large values that are cheaply regenerated, we might omit the data and track some proxy for change - hash of data, ETAG, mtime for files, etc. Aside from this, we would track the set of dependent thunks that must be invalidated.

-## Aggregation

-Language features such as multimethods, typeclasses, declaring HTTP routes, etc. require constructing and sharing tables.
-In context of functional programming, we can express iterative construction in terms of repeatedly shadowing a definition with an updated version.
-We can express sharing via fixpoint if we're careful to avoid datalock.

-An interesting opportunity is to use Church-encoded lists to aggregate tagged ASTs for later processing.
-This can be very flexible, and is directly analogous to the Writer monad.

-Aggregation across modules is hostile to lazy loading.
-But we could allow aggressive, automatic aggregation at the *application* layer.

-## Hierarchy
+## Hierarchy and Naming Conventions

-The proposed convention in glas is to represent hierarchical structure in a 'flat' namespace.
-There may be dotted paths in names, such as "foo.bar", but it's just one big name.
-The main alternative is to define "foo" as an Env, then treat syntax "foo.bar" as extracting "bar" from that Env.
-However, the flat namespace greatly simplifies access control and aliasing via translations, or updating 'deep' definitions.

-## Indexed Modularity

-An interesting opportunity is to model modules as indexing other modules.
-This could be supported at multiple layers, e.g. a module that knows where all the good DVCS sources are, or one that provides access to a searchable collection of partially-evaluated shared libraries in in '%env.\*'.
-This is possible due to the first-class nature of glas modules and sources.
+The proposed convention in glas systems is that dotted path names like 'foo.bar' are simply long names.
+The '.' is meaningful to the user, but is treated as part of the binary representation of a name.
+This is convenient for most use cases, and it simplifies translations and overrides across module boundaries.

+However, we can introduce other syntactic forms to directly access environments or even *Objects* (instantiating them).